fbrnaa/Hello-world/README.md

 # Hello-world

+hey everyone!
-a college student who really inresting with how to build startup and being addicted with Mysql.
-Still beginner .
+just a college student who really inresting with how to build startup and being addicted with Mysql.
+Still beginner . this is a new experience from me in here